Sakela: Sakela dance

 The main characteristic of this festival is a ritual dance call Sakela dance performed by large groups of Kirats, wearing their traditional attire.
 People from all ages dance together in a large circle.
 There are male and female leaders in each circle known as Silimangpa and Silimangma respectively.
 They choreograph the dance moves known as sili while others follow them.
-The sili reflects the different aspects of human life and their relationship with nature.
+The term "sili" reflects the different aspects of human life and their relationship with nature.

 Variations

 Among Kirats, Sunuwar and Rai celebrate this festival, whereas the Yakkhas and the Limbus have their own Youchyang and Chasok Tangnam.
 Despite important local variations, indigenists view these dances as specific as well as common to all Kirat.

+Different ways of saying it

 There are different nomenclatures of Sakela in different Khambu languages.
 The Chamling sub-tribe calls it Sakela.
 Bantawas call it Sakewa or Sakenwa while the Thulungs call it Toshi.

+Among the various Rai languages Sakela is also called: